Who I Am

 We will only send you emails which you have signed up to receive, or which pertain to the services we provided to you.

 To send you emails, we use the name and email address you provide us.
 Our site also logs the IP address you used when you signed up for the service to prevent abuse of the system.

 This website can send emails through the MailPoet sending service.
 This service allows us to track opens and clicks on our emails.
 We use this information to improve the content of our newsletters.

 No identifiable information is otherwise tracked outside this website except for the email address.

 What information is collected about you during the checkout process on my store?

-I use the payment gateways, PayPal and Stripe.
+I use the WooCommerce payment gateways, PayPal and Stripe.
 PayPal and Stripe collect the data that is needed to process your order.
 I do not see any of your payment information including credit card numbers.
-I will see your address.
+I will see your address and email.
 I use Lulu.com to deliver print-on-demand books.
 If you use that service your information will be collected by Lulu.com.
 I will not see your payment information from Lulu.com.